liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices/05-migrating-documents-media-thumbnails.markdown

 # Migrating Documents and Media Thumbnails to Adaptive Media [](id=migrating-documents-and-media-thumbnails-to-adaptive-media)

 @product@ automatically generates thumbnails for images in Documents and Media.
-Once you deploy the Adaptive Media app, however, @product@ won't display these thumbnails until you migrate them to Adaptive Media.
+Once you deploy the Adaptive Media app, however, @product@ doesn't display thumbnails until you migrate them to Adaptive Media.
 This article walks you through this migration process.

 +$$$

-**Note:** You must be a Portal Administrator to perform the actions described in this article.
+**Note:** You must be a Portal Administrator to perform the actions described here.

 $$$